lidel/discourse-locale-override/README.md

 # discourse-locale-override

-Simple plugin to override some of translations keys in Discourse and persist them between Docker rebuilds.
+Simple plugin/boilerplate to override some of translations keys in Discourse and persist them between Docker rebuilds.
 Can be used by translators, early adopters of young locales or communities with specific slang.

 **This repository contains only `pl_PL` locale.
 See FAQ below if you need to override a different one.**